 Christmas is a moment in which the classics are read more than willingly.
 They have something magical, perfect for the atmosphere.
-Dostoevsky’s White Nights is anything but the heavy novel that he usually writes, it’s a quick book with an incredible magic.
-The title refers to the period of the year known as the white nights, in which in northern Russia, when the sun sets after 10 pm.
-The dream is at the center of the whole story.
+Dostoevsky’s White Nights is anything but the heavy novel that he usually writes, it’s a quick book with incredible magic.
+The title refers to the period of the year known as the white nights, in which in northern Russia when the sun sets after 10 pm.
+The dream is at the centre of the whole story.
 The protagonist is a dreamer, alienated from any type of social life.
-Indeed, the only conversations he keeps during his days are with neighborhood houses.
+Indeed, the only conversations he keeps during his days are with neighbourhood houses.

 Everything that the protagonist lives, he lives dreaming with open eyes, that is until he meets Nasten’ka who brings him back, just for a while, to reality.

 “I am a dreamer, I have lived so little real life that moments like these I have to repeat them in dreams”